MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

-- The string "Server", "server", or "data source"
+- the string "Server", "server", or "data source"
-- 0-2 whitespace characters
+- zero to two whitespace characters
-- An equal sign (=)
+- an equal sign (=)
-- 0-2 whitespace characters
+- zero to two whitespace characters
-- Any combination of between 1-200 lower- or uppercase letters, digits, symbols, special characters, or spaces
+- any combination of between 1-200 lower- or uppercase letters, digits, symbols, special characters, or spaces
 - The string "cloudapp.azure.<!--no-hyperlink-->com", "cloudapp.azure.<!--no-hyperlink-->net", or "database.windows.<!--no-hyperlink-->net"
-- Any combination of between 1-300 lower- or uppercase letters, digits, symbols, special characters, or spaces
+- any combination of between 1-300 lower- or uppercase letters, digits, symbols, special characters, or spaces
-- The string "Password", "password", or "pwd"
+- the string "Password", "password", or "pwd"
-- 0-2 whitespace characters
+- zero to two whitespace characters
-- An equal sign (=)
+- an equal sign (=)
-- 0-2 whitespace characters
+- zero to two whitespace characters
-- One or more characters that is not a semicolon (;), quotation mark ("), or apostrophe (')
+- one or more characters that is not a semicolon (;), quotation mark ("), or apostrophe (')
-- A semicolon (;), quotation mark ("), or apostrophe (')
+- a semicolon (;), quotation mark ("), or apostrophe (')

 ### Checksum